pmahnke/mahnke-cocktails/recipe/final_ward.md

 stars: 3
 base_spirits: "Rye, Green Chartreuse, Maraschino Liqueur"
 youtube: "NGPSk_jMZvA"
-description: "Created by Phil Ward at Death & Co in New York City in 2007.
-It is a riff on the Last Word cocktail, replacing the Gin with Rye and lemon juice with lime juice."
+description: "A riff on the Last Word cocktail, replacing the Gin with Rye and lemon juice with lime juice."
 excerpt: |
-  A riff on the Last Word cocktail, replacing the Gin with Rye and lemon juice with lime juice.
+  Created by Phil Ward at Death & Co in New York City in 2007.
+It is a riff on the Last Word cocktail, replacing the Gin with Rye and lemon juice with lime juice.
 ---

 ### Ingredients